Club tournaments and leagues

-We run nine York Croquet Club tournaments and leagues.
-Four of them are short lawn croquet; four are full lawn croquet; and for one, anything goes!
+We run ten York Croquet Club tournaments and leagues.
+Five of them are short lawn croquet; four are full lawn croquet; and for one, anything goes!

 Short lawn: The High Bisquers Mallet is a special league for new players to help them develop their confidence and experience.
 The Julian Tonks Trophy is a full bisque 14-point league aimed at players with higher handicaps.
 The Crayke Cup is a full bisque 14-point knockout competition without time limit.
+A new short croquet one-day event is for any members looking for an enjoyable day on the lawns.
 Meanwhile, the Club Doubles is a light-hearted one-day tournament with teams being chosen at random on the day.

 Anything goes: Meanwhile, the Twenty20 Challenge is all about participation and enjoyment.
 All you need to do is play friendly Association Croquet games against twenty or more different opponents during the season – full lawn or short lawn, win or lose, they all count.

 We play Association Croquet for pleasure, and so, in all these Club tournaments and leagues, the main focus is always on enjoying the game.